Politics Dashboard: A Self-Hosted, AI-Summarized News & X Feed Reader

 UI.
 Vite, React, TypeScript.
 Static SPA served by an unprivileged nginx container. nginx reverse-proxies /api/* to the API.
 Resident memory: ~30 MiB.

 State is intentionally ephemeral.
-Restarting the API pod re-polls every source.
-The dashboard is a view over external feeds instead of a system of record.
-This decision keeps the operational footprint small enough to require zero PVCs and zero backup configuration.
+Restarting the API pod triggers a new poll of every source.
+The dashboard is a view over external feeds rather than a system of record; that decision keeps the operational footprint sufficiently small that it requires no persistent volume claims or backup configuration.

 Four loops run inside the API: